-Take off the pole straps and hold the poles from below the handles.
+Take off the pole straps and hold the poles from the handles.
 Press their tips into the snow, beside your boots, not in front or behind the boots.

 Note how in transition you have to stay lower (so more flexing than hopping up) and when you turn, you are more upright as opposed to leaning into the turn.
 Turning angles are limited because of the poles.